Fast and Scalable Inference for Spatial Extreme Value Models: Methodology

 where $a\in\mathbb{R}$, $b_o>0$, and $s_o\in\mathbb{R}$ are location, scale, and shape parameters, respectively.
-The support of the GEV distribution depends on the parameter values: $y$ is bounded below by $a-b_o/s_o$ when $s_o>0$, bounded above by $a-b_o/s_o$ when $s_o<0$, and unbounded when $s_o=0$.
-To capture the spatial dependence in the data, we assume some or all of the GEV parameters in the data layer are spatially varying.
-Thus they are introduced as random effects in the model.
+The support of the GEV distribution depends on the parameter values: $y$ is bounded below by $a-b_o/s_o$ when $s_o>0$, bounded above by $a-b_o/s_o$ when $s_o<0$.
+To avoid imposing an upper bound on extreme weather events, we assume that $s_o > 0$.

-In this paper, we employ a mixed-effects modelling strategy, where the location parameter $a(\xx)$ and the scale parameter $b_o(\xx)$ are modelled as spatially varying random effects, and a common shape parameter $s_o$ is shared across all locations.
-Indeed, exploratory analyses using both simulated and real data have shown that modelling all three GEV parameters as random effects suffers from high numerical instability, possibly due to parameter identifiability issues.
-Moreover, the shape parameter $s_o$ is known to be particularly difficult to estimate \citep{schliep10, cooley10}.
-Due to the positive constraint on the scale parameter, we reparametrize it by $b(\xx)=\log(b_o(\xx))$.
-Furthermore, we assume there is no upper bound on the extreme observations such that the shape parameter $s_o$ must be non-negative.
-For simplicity, we take $s_o$ to be positive, and work with the unconstrained parameter $s=\log(s_o)$.
+In order to capture the spatial dependence in the data, we let the GEV parameters $a(\xx)$, $b_o(\xx)$, and $s_o(\xx)$ be location-dependent and model some or all of them as spatially varying random effects.
+In the most general setting, we follow \cite{cooley07} and use independent latent Gaussian processes for each GEV parameter $a(\xx)$, $b(\xx) = \log(b_o(\xx))$, and $s(\xx) = \log(s_o(\xx))$.
+A Gaussian process

-In real data analyses, the dependence structure among the three GEV parameters is unclear unless prior knowledge can be obtained from previous studies.
-We follow the work of \cite{cooley07} and use independent latent Gaussian processes for $a(\xx)$ and $b(\xx)$.
-A zero-mean Gaussian process $z(\xx)\sim \mathcal{GP}(0, k(\xx, \xx'))$ is fully characterized by its kernel function $k(\xx, \xx') = \cov( z(\xx), z(\xx') )$, which captures the strength of the spatial correlation between locations.
-We choose the squared-exponential kernel given by
+is fully characterized by its mean function $m(\xx) = E[f(\xx)]$ and its kernel function $k(\xx, \xx') = \cov( f(\xx), f(\xx') )$, the latter of which captures the strength of the spatial correlation between locations.
+Here, we give the mean function $m(\xx) = \bm{c}(\xx)^T\bbe$ a regression structure, where $\bm{c}(\xx)$ is a (known) vector-valued function of covariates at location $\xx$ and $\bbe$ is the coefficient vector.
+For the kernel function, we choose the Matérn kernel \mbox{\citep{handcock-stein93}} given by